 \section{Description of physical system}

-Here we describe the spin-down evolution of rapidly rotating and strongly magnetised PNS, and its effect on the neutrino-driven winds that eventually power the relativistic jet.
-We estimate the time-dependent jet luminosity from outflow magnetisation and mass-loss rate for system parameters such as the dipole field strength, initial rotation period, jet injection angle and density profile of the stellar medium.
+Here we describe the spin-down evolution of rapidly rotating and strongly magnetized PNS, and its effect on the neutrino-driven winds that eventually power the relativistic jet.
+We estimate the time-dependent jet luminosity from outflow magnetization and mass-loss rate for system parameters such as the dipole field strength, initial rotation period, jet injection angle and density profile of the stellar medium.